 Drug trafficking is a state crime when it occurs within state lines.
 However, it becomes a federal offense if the transaction crosses state or country lines.
 In many cases, a federal drug trafficking conviction can result in harsher punishments than that for a state-level offense.
 Regardless, being found guilty can severely impact your life.

 When a state or federal prosecutor takes on a drug trafficking case, they must prove beyond a reasonable doubt that you are guilty.
 Meeting the burden can be difficult.
 The prosecutor must show that you had the substance for more than just personal use (that would be the lesser-considered offense of drug possession).

-Typically, to prove you possessed the drugs for trafficking, the prosecutor must point to circumstantial evidence that demonstrates that you were planning on distributing or selling the substance.
-They might note that you also had scales, baggies, or large amounts of cash, suggesting that the drugs were going to be packaged and shipped out.
+Typically, to prove you possessed the drugs for trafficking, the prosecutor must point to circumstantial evidence demonstrating that you were planning to distribute or sell the substance.
+They might note that you also had scales, baggies, or large amounts of cash, suggesting that the drugs would be packaged and shipped out.

-The prosecutor must also prove that the substance in your possession was a controlled substance, and you knew it was such.
+The prosecutor must also prove that the substance in your possession was controlled and that you knew it was such.

 How Long Can I Go to Jail for Drug Trafficking?

 As mentioned earlier, drug trafficking is a felony.
 If you're convicted, you may be sent to prison (as opposed to jail).